Persian miniature: History

 The ancient Persian religion of Manichaeism made considerable use of images; not only was the founding prophet Mani (c.216–276) a professional artist, at least according to later Islamic tradition, but one of the sacred books of the religion, the Arzhang, was illustrated by the prophet himself, whose illustrations (probably essentially cosmological diagrams rather than images with figures) were regarded as part of the sacred material and always copied with the text.
-Unfortunately, the religion was repressed strongly from the Sassanid era and onwards so that only tiny fragments of Manichean art survive.
+Unfortunately, the religion was repressed strongly from the Sasanian era and onwards so that only tiny fragments of Manichean art survive.
 These no doubt influenced the continuing Persian tradition, but little can be said about how.
-It is also known that Sassanid palaces had wall-paintings, but only fragments of these have survived.
+It is also known that Sasanian palaces had wall-paintings, but only fragments of these have survived.

-There are narrative scenes in pottery, though it is hard to judge how these relate to lost contemporary book painting.
+There are narrative scenes in pottery (Mina'i ceramics), though it is hard to judge how these relate to lost contemporary book painting.
 Recent scholarship has noted that, although surviving early examples are now uncommon, human figurative art was also a continuous tradition in Islamic lands in secular contexts (such as literature, science, and history); as early as the 9th century, such art flourished during the Abbasid Caliphate (c.
 749-1258, across Spain, North Africa, Egypt, Syria, Turkey, Mesopotamia, and Persia).

+Earliest illustrated manuscript in Persian (c.1250)

+The great period of the Persian miniature began when Persia was ruled by a succession of foreign dynasties, who came from the east and north.
+Before the Mongol Ilkhanate (1253–1353), narrative representations are only known in Persia in architecture and ceramics.
+With the large tradition of Arabic manuscripts in the 12th-13th centuries, illustrated manuscripts probably also existed in Persia, but none are known.

+The earliest known illustrated manuscript in the Persian language is an early 13th century copy of the epic Varka and Golshah, which was most probably created in Konya in Central Anatolia, under the Seljuk Sultanate of Rum.
+It is the only Persian-language illustrated manuscript securely datable to before Mongol conquest, and it can be dated to circa 1250.